ClarityCafe/hyperwine/README.md

 ## Building

-First, you'll need to enable multiarch for your distribution.
-It varies per Linux distribution so consult your distribution's wiki to enable multiarch.

-If not possible, you'll need to build a chroot to build `wine32/`.

 ### The easy way

-If you finally enabled multiarch, cool, now try building it the easy way
+Just run this convinience script.

 ```
 $ bash build.sh
 ```
 Cross your fingers and wait.

+**Note: Build Script requires QEMU Static, proot and debootstrap.
+Install them first if you haven't yet.**

 ### The (rather) hard way

-If in some cases multiarch is not possible, there is another way, which is doing bit by hand.
+If the script didn't work, there is a nother way to do it, which is doing bit by hand.

+First, you'll need to enable multiarch for your distribution.
+It varies per Linux distribution so consult your distribution's wiki to enable multiarch.

 To build hyperwine, navigate to `wine64/` and run configure with these flags, and finally run `make`.